sandpapersoftware/watermillsqlite/README.md

 Current architectural decision is to lock a consumer group offset using `unixepoch()+graceTimeout` time stamp.
 While one consumed message is processing per group, the offset lock time is extended by `graceTimeout` periodically by `time.Ticker`.
 If the subscriber is unable to finish the consumer group batch, other subscribers will take over the lock as soon as the grace period runs out.

+- [ ] ModernC version repeated tests flake out usually when running with -count=5, but for a single run they pass.
 - [x] Finish time-based lock extension when:
     - [x] sending a message to output channel
     - [x] waiting for message acknowledgement